increase in unaided awareness

 The Challenge

-Through research with non-owners, we identified three primary obstacles: lack of perceived need/benefit, concerns about old homes/pipes and uncertainties related to septic systems.
-Our shopper journey research revealed a universal consumer problem that transcended these concerns: smelly, messy garbage and the vermin that go with it.
+Through research with non-disposer owners, we identified three primary obstacles: lack of perceived need/benefit, concerns about old homes/pipes and uncertainties related to septic systems.
+Our shopper journey research revealed a universal human truth that transcended these concerns: smelly, messy garbage and the vermin that go with it.

 The InSinkErator Evolution wasn’t just another garbage disposal—it was weirdly quiet, surprisingly fast, and eliminated the smell that people had just accepted as part of kitchen life.
 The problem?
 Half of America had convinced themselves that stinky garbage bags and raccoon visitors were just…normal.
 We needed to make the connection impossible to ignore: you don’t have to live like this.

-In key DIY markets, we plastered neighborhoods with oversized "WANTED" posters featuring our raccoon crew near hardware stores and home improvement centers.
+In priority markets, we plastered neighborhoods with oversized “WANTED” posters featuring our raccoon crew near hardware stores and home improvement centers.
 The stunt turned heads, sparked conversations, and drove people to StopTheRaccoons.com to learn how to end the madness.

 YouTube Content Series